Vishal-S-J/BASIC-JAVA/README.md

 ___
 1. [class, object, constructor, method]  [code](code)
 ___
+CLASS

 Everything in Java is associated with classes and objects, along with its attributes and methods.
 For example: in real life, a person is an object.
 The person has attributes, such as weight and height, and methods, such as run and drive.
-A Class is like an object constructor, or a "blueprint" for creating objects.
+A Class is like an object constructor, or a "blueprint" for creating objects.Consider a class person each person has a name, date of birth, quailification, age, etc.
-Consider a class person each person has a name, date of birth, quailification, age, etc. Now consider me as a Creator of my world and I wanted a new person so I created an object using a new keyword.
-Java always provides us with default constructor with no parameter if we create a new constructor it gets override so we need to create both default and parameterized constructor.
-Methods also have same properties as constuctor but the constuctor has same method name as the class name and method can return values where as constuctor can not.
-Method can be called using `object_name.method_name` depending on access modifiers it can be used any where.

 * Syntax (Creating a class)
 ```
 access_modifier class class_name {
     objects, variables, methods, constuctor
 }
 ```
+OBJECT

+Now consider me as a Creator of my world and I wanted a new person so I created an object using a new keyword.
+Java always provides us with default constructor with no parameter if we create a new constructor it gets override so we need to create both default and parameterized constructor.
+Methods also have same properties as constuctor but the constuctor has same method name as the class name and method can return values where as constuctor can not.
+Method can be called using `object_name.method_name` depending on access modifiers it can be used any where.
 * Syntax (Creating a object)
 ```
 class_name object_name = new class_name();